smit5490/CustomerChurn/README.md

 **Scripts**:

-The Jupyter notebook in this repository performs an exploratory analysis, an application of a decision tree and random forest model to the data, and provides some actionable insights for the business.
+The iPython notebook in this repository performs an exploratory analysis, an application of a decision tree and random forest model to the data, and provides some actionable insights for the business.